VarunGaneshan/VSD_Intern_VM/README.md

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/3a8ef4cc-a83c-4364-84da-97b6aa9857ca)

+- The synthesis tool takes the RTL design and the liberty file(.lib) as inputs and synthesize the RTL design into netlist which is the gate level representation of the RTL design.

 - .lib file is an ASCII representation of timing and power parameter associated with cells inside the standard cell library of a particular technology node.

 - netlist file is the representation of the design in form of the standard cells in .lib.